thegreenpaladin/node-wc-tool/README.md

 ## Installation

-Just clone the repository, run `npm install` to install the dependencies, and you're good to go!
+Just clone the repository, that's it!

 ## Usage